iamsrp/dexter/README.md

         }
 }
 ```
-You can see the different hardware devices in `alsamixer`.
+You can see the different hardware devices in `alsamixer`, via F6.
 You might also need to set the Audio Output in the System settings in `raspi-config` to your preference.

 For input, DeepSpeech 0.9.0 onwards supports Tensorflow Light and it does a pretty decent job of recognition in near realtime.